jam-sadiq/slingshot/README.md

 A two-player gravity-based space shooter written in Python with pygame.

-Originally written in 2007 by Jonathan Musther and Bart Mak.
+Originally written in 2007 by Jonathan Musther and Bart Mak and I received it from Hans Peter Bischof at RIT.
 Ported to Python 3 by a later contributor.

 ---